StefanoBelli/LightConky/README.md

 - Changed Network section color to 'green'
 - Added some if-else statement for Operating System / Network Cards (eth0, enp9s0, wlan0, wlp7s0), so you don't need to change anything if your network card is identified as 'wlp7s0'
 - See commits to show more...
+-
+**Version 0.3**
+- If-else statement removed from 'NETWORK' section as it is not working well, so you need to type your network card... a shell script is coming
+- Added lconky-scripts folder
+- Moved all except this file (README.md) to lconky-scripts/
+- Added another script: lightconkyrc2
+  *lightconkyrc2*
+   - Added User, Day, Time informations
+   - Added various battery informations
+   - Added Rhythmbox Support
+  *lightconkyrc1*
+   - As previously said removed if-else statement
+   - Fixed some syntax errors
+   -